eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_registry/features/client-native.md

 new ShellDescriptorQuery().queryType(QueryTypeEnum.MATCH).path(AasRegistryPaths.submodelDescriptors().description().text()).value("robot");
 ```

-We also support these regular expressions.
+We also support regular expressions.
 A query can be created like this:

 ```java
 new ShellDescriptorQuery().queryType(QueryTypeEnum.REGEX).path(AasRegistryPaths.submodelDescriptors().description().text()).value("r[ob]{3}t");